greenorbitspace/hub/userguide/content/en/docs/glossary/g/ground-control-points-gcps.md

 ---
-title: Ground Control Points (Gcps)
+title: Ground Control Points (GCPs)
 ref: ground-control-points-gcps
+weight: 1
+exported_at: '2025-06-16T15:03:24.845188+00:00'
-description: Ground Control Points (GCPs) are specific points on the ground with known geographic coordinates that are used in geospatial applications to improve the accuracy of aerial imagery and mapping.
-They serve as reference points that help in the correction of distortions in images and ensure that the spatial data aligns correctly with real-world locations.
+definition: Ground Control Points (GCPs) are specific points on the ground with known geographic coordinates used in mapping and surveying.
+They provide a reference for georeferencing satellite or aerial imagery, ensuring that the spatial data accurately represents the real-world locations.
-notion_page_id: 214d6625-c679-80c2-a8e9-f6175b3c1645
-exported_at: '2025-06-16T14:23:21.885081+00:00'
 tags:
 - Research
 - Standards
-category:
+id: GL168
+categories:
 - Space & Technology
-id: GL168
 ---